AdobeDocs/journeys.pt-BR/help/using/event/defining-the-event-key.md

 ---
-title: Definie a chave de evento
+title: Definir a chave de evento
 description: Saiba como definir a chave do evento
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc